generality/Recombination_rate_estimation/README.md

 Step1.py:

-In step1, we use plink format genotype file to create a set of recombination rate estimation between pairs of SNP sites with MLE(Maximum Likelihood Estimation)[1].
+In step1, we use plink format genotype file to create a set of recombination rate estimation between pairs of SNP sites with MLE.
 One pair of sites has 500 times repeat disturbance experiment.
 We also use 'CubeX' python script to help us calculate the pairs' gametes frequency[2].

     Input parameters include: